Image of DB Railway Nürnberg (DB Railway Museum)

 Some information on accessibility are listed below.
 For detailed information please see the evaluation report.

 • Guided tours are offered for visually impaired and blind people.
-A reservation is necessary.
-Exhibits are available for keying.
+Advance booking is required.

 Some information on accessibility are listed below.
 For detailed information please see the evaluation report.